How to Make Kratom Tea: The Proper Brewing Method

 Can I reuse kratom powder after straining?

-You can for a weaker second steep, but the alkaloid yield is ~40% less.
+You can squeeze out a weaker second steep.
+But the alkaloid yield drops by around 40%.
+Honestly?
 Most people don’t bother.

 Does kratom tea still hit as hard as powder?